Raven's Nest Pub and Eatery: A Cozy Spot With Delicious

 grilled asparagus, and mashed potatoes; and the roasted eggplant

-featuring basil pistou, fresh mozzarella served with cavatappi or
+featuring basil pesto, fresh mozzarella served with cavatappi or

 grilled asparagus (chicken can be added at an additional charge).
 For